Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Introduction

-There is a compelling case for a 5 Mton detector based on supernova neutrino detection alone, and the science benefits that we discuss below will hold even if a Milky Way supernova is detected first.
-On an annual basis, one would expect a burst of $\gtrsim\,$3 events, and every several years, a burst comparable to the $\sim 10$ events from SN 1987A detected by each of Kamiokande-II~\cite{Hirata:1987hu,Hirata:1988ad} or IMB~\cite{Bionta:1987qt,Bratton:1988ww}.
+There is a compelling case for a 5 Mton detector based on supernova neutrino detection alone, and the science benefits that we discuss here will hold even if a Milky Way supernova is detected first.
+Individual core collapses could be detected in mini-bursts of neutrino events, with $N \gtrsim 3$ events needed to suppress detector backgrounds.
+The expected yields for objects in nearby galaxies are high enough to detect neutrinos when there is no optical display (due to a weak or failed explosion or obscuration) or when the nature of the transient is debated (the so-called ``supernova impostors'').
+In addition, the combined data from many bursts would measure the average supernova neutrino emission, which could be compared to the SN~1987A data \cite{Hirata:1987hu,Hirata:1988ad,Bionta:1987qt,Bratton:1988ww} and future data.

 Indeed, a 5 Mton supernova neutrino detector is one of the most promising prospects for developing an observatory for non-photon time-domain astrophysics.
-There are no serious uncertainties in the number of sources or the strengths of their signals.
 The minimal size of the required detector is known now, and it is not out of reach, with costs comparable to those of existing or near-term high-energy neutrino and gravitational-wave observatories.
+As we discuss below, there are uncertainties in the supernova rates and neutrino emission.
+It is expected that these uncertainties will be reduced by ongoing studies; in any case, direct new measurements of these quantities is precisely the goal of a detector as described here.